Construktion/Construktion/README.md

 Quick Start
 ---
 The Construktion class will build objects with randomized values.
-If you're using XUnit, you can inject constructed values automatically.
+If you're using xUnit, you can inject constructed values automatically.

 ```c#